Create a snapping paper plate frog puppet!

-These paper plate frog puppets are a craft which was triggered by a childhood memory.
-I loved to make paper plate puppets back when I was a kid, so naturally I wanted my own kids to make them too.
+Paper plate frog puppets are a craft that has been triggered by a childhood memory.
+I loved to make paper plate puppets back when I was a kid, so when I had kids of my own I wanted to share this activity with them too.

 Back in 2013 I had a fun afternoon putting these together with my preschoolers.
 They really loved them!
 Here is a pic of my daughter playing with an original frog puppet I made…

 Cute, right?
 My how they change in seven years.

 Today’s frog puppet has been modified slightly.
 You might notice that my adult hands are a bit too big to fit properly in the smaller sized paper plates I’ve used this time around.
 For this reason I’d suggest using the normal sized plates if you want your frog’s mouth to open fully (unless the owner will have have preschool-sized hands – haha).